-If you’re an EU/EEA/Swiss citizen with Settled or Pre-Settled Status, you can work in the UK with no a restriction on the number of hours or the type of work..
+If you’re an EU/EEA/Swiss citizen with Settled or Pre-Settled Status, you can work in the UK with no restriction on the number of hours or the type of work..
 If you were in the UK on or before 31 December 2020, you have until 30 June 2021 to apply to the EU Settlement Scheme.

-Please check the UK government website for the most up-to-date information.
+Please check the UK government website for the most up-to-date information about working.

 It’s important to check your visa or Biometric Residence Permit (BRP) to see if you’re allowed to work.
-Many students with Tier 4 visas are permitted to work for up to 20 hours a week if studying at degree level.
+Many students with Tier 4 or Student Visas are permitted to work for up to 20 hours a week if studying at degree level.

 However, if your visa says, ‘No work’ or ‘Employment prohibited’, you are not allowed to work.

-If you are a Tier 4 student visa holder with permission to work, you can:
+If you are a Tier 4 or Student Visa holder with permission to work, you can:

 - work for more than 20 hours per week during term time, and full-time during vacation periods (for Master’s or research-degree students, ‘term time’ includes the Christmas, Easter and summer breaks).

 - work as a performer, but only if the performance has been arranged through the Academy and is an assessed part of the course.
 The performance must take place before the Final Examination Board has confirmed your result.

 - claim benefits